21 Common Reasons And Legal Grounds For Divorce

 There are scriptural grounds for divorce.
 Religious scriptures help believers to live in harmony.
 They do not encourage the breakdown of families.
 The Bible asks its followers to confess any wrong-doings, forgive the wrong-doers, and try to restore the relationship through counseling.

 Divorce is a difficult phase in life, and drains you and your spouse physically, emotionally and sometimes financially as well.
 This needs to be the last resort to restore peace in your life.
-If you have children, they become an important part of your decision of getting legally separated.
+If you have children, they become an important part of your decision to get legally separated.

 Taking professional advice will help you wade through these difficult times.